patrick-5546/sampleproject/CONTRIBUTING.md

 They are pinned and managed using [pip-tools](https://pip-tools.readthedocs.io/en/latest/).
 The pinned dependencies can be found in `requirements/`.

-### How to Add a Dependency
+### How to Add or Update Dependencies

+1. To add a dependency, add it in `pyproject.toml`;
-1. Add the dependency to `pyproject.toml`; where you add the dependency depends on what type of dependency it is:
+   where you add the dependency depends on what type of dependency it is:
     - Add project dependencies to the `dependencies` list
     - Add [environment](#tox-environments)-specific dependencies to the corresponding list below `[project.optional-dependencies]`
 2. Run the `upgrade` tox environment: `tox -e upgrade`
+3. Verify that the tests still pass: `tox`
-3. If you are using the development environment, [recreate it](#tox-development-environments)
+4. If you are using the development environment, recreate it: `tox devenv -e dev .venv`
-4. Commit and push the changes
+5. Commit and push the changes